mansimars/mansimars.github.io/Readme.md

 ### **Make Static Websites**
+> According to Etter's book, Static websites are simple, secure, fast and portable.
+Static websites does not have server-side application dependencies so need to rely to databases and don't need to install anything.
+Thus, we can migrate the entire websites easily.
+We can also host it on Amazon S3 and Github Pages.
+>
+> Not only that, we can test the static websites on our local machine without installing anything.
+Static websites are secure as there is nothing to crash if someone tries to hack it.
+>
+> We can use generators to make complex websites.
+We need to provide with content and a theme to make a complex website.
 1. **Install Ruby**  \
 Download and Install Ruby to your local machine using this [link](https://www.ruby-lang.org/en/documentation/installation/). \
 You can install the specific Ruby installer depending on the operating system.